pocke/akaza/doc/ruby2ws.md

 More examples: https://github.com/pocke/akaza/blob/master/lib/akaza/ruby2ws/prelude.rb
 That is built-in methods definitions with the extending class feature.

+Note: You cannot extend other classes, such as `TrueClass`.

 ### Literals

 You can use Integer and Character literal.